conduct is any behaviour which has the effect of unlawfully placing

 - not ensuring

-that a consumer with limited reading skills or of limited English fully
+that a consumer with limited reading skills or with limited English fully

 understood and agreed to any contract signed.